Market Making Schemes

 Market Making schemes refer to the trading venue's duty to identify market making strategies of its trading participants (MiFID II only) and to provide and enforce written agreements with those participants that trigger the obligation (FMIA and MiFID II).

 While European law requires market making schemes for equity instruments only, Swiss regulation includes all other asset classes as well.

-SIX Swiss Exchange already has defined agreements for Market Makers in place for the ETFs, SFS, SF and Structured Products segments and will continue and extend incentive schemes for Liquidity Providers in all segments.
+SIX Swiss Exchange already has defined agreements for Market Makers in place for the ETFs, SFS, SF and Structured Products segments and will continue and extend incentive schemes for Liquidity Providers.

 |SSX trading segments||Market Making and Incentive Schemes|

 |Equities||Obligations and incentive scheme for Liquidity Providers - no change|

 |ETF / ETSF / ETP / SF||Market Making agreements - no change|